EduOceans/eduardo-aller-portfolio/README.md

-- Bootcamp grade animation to work only when visible in the screen
+- Bootcamp grade animation to work only when visible in the screen and optimise

 - Deploy cv pdf

-- Create Footer

 - Optimise website for mobile